ChefboyarE/CS351-Group17-FullStackProject/README.md

 **Example:**
 *If there is a disagreement on direction, we will resolve it with a unanimous vote.*
 *If team members do not pull their weight, the team will politely remind them of their duties.*
-*If they continue to not pull their weight, then they will get another warning and a chance to start being more productive.*
+*If they continue to not pull their weight, If they continue to not pull their weight, then the other members will inform the professor.*

 ---

 # Roles

 **Q5:** How will your group divide your role in the Group Project?

-**Example:**
-*Mauricio - Backend, Justin - Project Lead, Claudia - Frontend.*

 Eric: Frontend, June: Frontend, Christian: Backend, Wulong: Backend